mstokluska-test/wflow-test/file1.md

-# file one - upstream - Test 1
+# file one - upstream - Test 1 - upstream